 According to Dr. Shoemaker, the first dose of VIP should be inhaled in the doctor’s office.
 For some, there will be in immediate improvement in joint pain, breathing, and cognition.
 For many others, no immediate improvement will be realized.
 Before the first nasal spray of VIP, tests should be performed to establish levels for MSH, VIP, ACTH, ADH/Osmolality, C4a, MMP-9, TGF beta-1, VEGF, testosterone, estradiol, vitamin D3 and lipase.
 After the first dose in the office, labs for TGF beta-1, C4a, MMP-9 and lipase should be redrawn.

 By following many of these labs, improvement can be monitored.
 Especially important are TGF beta 1 and lipase.
 Any rise of TGF beta-1 greater or equal to 5,000 after administering VIP usually means that there is ongoing exposure to mold.
+When TGF beta-1 rises using VIP and ERMI/HERTSMI testing shows no mold exposure, then Lyme or a TH-17/T-reg cell imbalance may be the issue.
 A rise in lipase may indicate serious pancreatic damage is occurring.

 Although rare (4 out of 600), lipases can rise due to VIP indicating increased pancreatic secretions and possible injury to the pancreas.
 This is serious, so make sure to also measure lipase before the first dose of VIP to establish a baseline.
 Subsequently, check lipase each month for the first three months and then every three months afterward to ensure levels are stable during VIP therapy.